 Are you using expired leavening agents like baking powder or baking soda?
 Know that fresh is best.
 Finally, we are using almond flour in place of regular white flour.
 Don’t expect this recipe to rise very much.

-- Creamy Cannellini Pumpkin Soup with Spinach (vegan)
+- Creamy Pumpkin Lentil Soup